alex-petrenko/sample-factory/docs/get-started/experiment-launcher.md

 RUN_DESCRIPTION = RunDescription('doom_basic_envs_appo', experiments=_experiments)
 ```

-Runner script should expose a RunDescription object named `RUN_DESCRIPTION` that contains a list of experiments to run and some auxiliary parameters.
+Launcher script should expose a RunDescription object named `RUN_DESCRIPTION` that contains a list of experiments to run and some auxiliary parameters.
 `RunDescription` parameter reference:

 ```